altafjava/spring-interview-questions-answers/README.md

      **Note:** Spring supports only Constructor and Setter Injection.

-   - **IOC Container:** Spring has provided a container which is responsible for collaborating objects & managing the lifecycle of objects.
+   - **IoC Container:** Spring has provided a container which is responsible for collaborating objects & managing the lifecycle of objects.
 There are two ways for collaborating objects.

      1. Dependency Pulling